MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

 Finding and fixing bugs like this is great practice.
 No matter how well-thought-out your code is, some things will always slip through the cracks.

-Now that we've fixed that, it's once again a good time to **Commit your code.**

 Well done!
 You have made it this far and have a fully functional Notes application.
 Sure, it may not be super pretty and polished yet.
 However, it's your first App and a great starting place in your development.

 The next chapter is a brief chapter on app polishing.
 We will look at changing the color of various elements to start putting your own stamp on it.